joinemm/discord-ext-menus/README.md

 ### discord-ext-menus

+(originally by Rapptz, just with my preferred changes to the behaviour)

 An experimental extension menu that makes working with reaction menus a bit easier.

 **There are no front-facing docs for this and it's not on PyPI.
 As this is meant to be a repository for testing**